catsby/ctshryock.com/_posts/web-errors/2011-07-06-doing-it-wrong.md

-Don't do this and call you're self a Web Developer.
+Don't do this and call yourself a Web Developer.